AlexWargon/Nukecs/README.md

     {
         public int Data;
     }
-    public struct MyTagComponents : IComponent { } // if a component doesn't have any data, it will be marked as a tag and won't take up any memory,
-                                                   // it will just be used in the query for filtering.
+    // if a component doesn't have any data, it will be marked as a tag and won't take up any memory, public struct MyTagComponents : IComponent { }  // it will just be used in the query for filtering.

-    public struct MyDisposableComponents : IComponent, System.IDisposable //used to clear component data to avoid leak or something like that
+    // System.IDisposable //used to clear component data to avoid leak or something like that public struct MyDisposableComponents : IComponent, System.IDisposable
     {
         public float MyValue; //unmanaged data
         public NativeArray<int> MyNativeArray; //unmanaged struct and etc